-It’s been a few years since I’ve run the Hackney 5k – 2015 since I last wrote about it on the blog – but some things don’t change.
+Before 2022, it’d been a few years since I’d run the Hackney 5k – 2015 since I last wrote about it on the blog – but some things don’t change.
 Like the weather – it’s the Hackney 5k and Hackney Half Marathon ‘curse’.

-I registered for the 12midday wave of the Hackney 5k and figured if I made it, it’d be a nice change from parkrun and on a little more sleep!
+For 2023, I registered for the 12midday wave, again, of the Hackney 5k and figured if I made it, it’d be a nice change from parkrun and on a little more sleep!
 In hindsight, knowing about the Hackney curse, running at 12midday wasn’t the best idea, but it got done.

 Running Tip: Don’t forget to pop on your suncream before you head out.
 While you’re making or eating your breakfast is a great opportunity.

 Hackney 5k has always been billed as a community event, to get those involved in the weekend who don’t wanna take on 21km.
 It’s a free event which makes it accessible to everyone and you get the whole race experience with a medal, water etc.